ardell/recipes/_posts/2021-01-09-greek-salad.markdown

 ------------
 1. Place the vegetables in a large bowl.

 2. Whisk together the garlic, oregano, mustard, vinegar, salt and pepper in a small bowl.

-3. Still whisking, slowly add the olive oil to make an emulsion.
-Pour the vinaigrette over the vegetables.
-Add the feta toss lightly.
+Still whisking, slowly add the olive oil to make an emulsion.

+3. Pour the vinaigrette over the vegetables.
+Add the feta and toss lightly.
 Set aside for 30 minutes to allow the flavors to blend.
 Serve at room temperature.